pallets-eco/flask-caching/CONTRIBUTING.md

 The preferred (and easiest) way is to fork the repository, add your changes based on the `master` branch and create a pull request.

-We use Travis CI for continuous integration so all pull requests are automatically tested for all supported Python versions.
+We use GitHub Actions for continuous integration so all pull requests are automatically tested for all supported Python versions.

 # Setting up the project